Published on May 11th, 2016 | by Ozlem Avcioglu0

 Volcanoes National Park, Rwanda

 The landlocked beauty of Rwanda stuns visitors.
-Misty moody rainforest, forested volcanoes, undulating grasslands, and tranquil lakes are ideal for trekking and dugout canoeing.
+Misty moody rainforest, forested volcanoes, undulating grasslands, and tranquil lakes are ideal for trekking with hiking poles and dugout canoeing.
 The upper slopes of Virunga volcanoes conservation area comprise three national parks, encapsulating Rwanda, Uganda, and DR Congo—the most famous residents being 350-strong mountain gorillas.

 Etosha National Park, Namibia